Document status: ⚠️ DRAFT

 States in bold exist on CPAN.

-NEEDHELP no YES YES YES no LOW Maintainer
+NEEDHELP no YES YES LOW Maintainer

-HANDOFF no YES no YES YES LOW Maintainer
+HANDOFF no YES no LOW Maintainer

-ADOPTME YES no no YES no NONE Ecosystem
+ADOPTME YES no no NONE Ecosystem

-NEEDFUNDING no YES YES no no LOW Maintainer
+NEEDFUNDING no YES YES LOW Maintainer

-NEEDSUPPORT no YES YES no no LOW Maintainer
+NEEDSUPPORT no YES YES LOW Maintainer

 1. NEEDHELP – The project is understaffed, and requires additional co-maintainers for sustainable and continued development.
 (Ref: PAUSE-2017)